Travelling with pets

 If you are planning to travel to a non-EU country you should contact your private Veterinary Surgeon who will supply an application form for your completion.

 Thie Slieau Whallian

-Allow at least 6 weeks for your export procedure as some countries require blood tests, vaccinations, or treatments in the Isle of Man before your animal can be consigned.
+Once DEFA receives your completed application, processing of the specific export certification will begin.
+Details of the requirements for your specific export will be sent to your Veterinary Surgeon who will arrange the appropriate appointments with you.
+Please allow at least 6 weeks for your export procedure as some countries require blood tests, vaccinations, or treatments in the Isle of Man before your animal can be consigned.
 Some countries require Rabies vaccine 6 months before travel.